python/cpython/Doc/c-api/typeobj.rst

    The :attr:`tp_traverse` pointer is used by the garbage collector to detect reference cycles.
-A typical implementation of a :attr:`tp_traverse` function simply calls :cfunc:`Py_VISIT` on each of the instance's members that are Python objects.
-For example, this is function :cfunc:`local_traverse` from the :mod:`thread` extension module::
+A typical implementation of a :attr:`tp_traverse` function simply calls :c:func:`Py_VISIT` on each of the instance's members that are Python objects.
+For example, this is function :c:func:`local_traverse` from the :mod:`thread` extension module::

       static int